Liaison Committee on Medical Education (LCME)

 The Liaison Committee on Medical Education (LCME) accreditation is a voluntary, peer-reviewed process of quality assurance that determines whether the medical education program meets established standards.
 This process also fosters institutional and programmatic improvement.
 To achieve and maintain accreditation, a medical education program leading to the MD degree in the United States and Canada must meet the LCME accreditation standards contained in the LCME document Functions and Structure of a Medical School.
 Programs are required to demonstrate that their graduates exhibit general professional competencies that are appropriate for entry to the next stage of their training and that serve as the foundation for lifelong learning and proficient medical care.
 While recognizing the existence and appropriateness of diverse institutional missions and educational objectives, the LCME subscribes to the proposition that local circumstances do not justify accreditation of a substandard program of medical education leading to the MD degree.

 “Accreditation affirms Morehouse School of Medicine’s commitment to excellence and high professional standards in academic medicine.
-We take great pride in the Liaison Committee on Medical Education (LCME) accreditation process and look forward to the continued full accreditation of our MD program”. – Dr. Valerie Montgomery Rice, President
+We take great pride in the Liaison Committee on Medical Education (LCME) accreditation process and look forward to the continued full accreditation of our MD program”. – Dr. Valerie Montgomery Rice, President and Dean

 Why is LCME accreditation important?